Logandv3/Logandv3/README.md

 ### <div align="center">My name is Logan Vincent.
 I am a sponge of a software developer and I'd love to learn something from you. </div>

-## I am currently working on:
+## I Am Currently Working On:
-- [I Wanna Live There](https://github.com/sarahrudy/i-wanna-live-there) A group project meant to stretch our knowledge and skills to help us grow.
+- Building my own portfolio website.
+- Fixing bugs and adding to an existing app using React, Redux, NodeJS, ExpressJS, Sequelize, PostgreSQL to strengthen my full-stack skills.
 - Something I've temporarily named Digital-Shaman (contact for more info).
-- Creating a usable API and Database for a React.js app to utilize.
-Primarily using Node.js, Express.js, Knex.js, PostgreSQL and hosted on Heroku.

-## I have recently worked on:
-- [Rancid Tomatillos](https://github.com/lokiandfengshui/rancid-tomatillos) I have also forked my own copy and am adding new features.
+- A company website for a local business.

+## Some of My Recent Work:
+- [Escape the House!](https://pewpewpew-fe.herokuapp.com/) This simple puzzle/maze game was a front-end and back-end team collaboration in which we challenged ourselves to build something new to us using technologies we were unfamiliar with.
+The front-end was built with React and Redux.
+The back-end was built using Python and PostgreSQL.
+Check out the repo's [here](https://github.com/PewPewPewTuring).

-### A little about me
+### A Little About Me:

-- 💡 Short term plans:  <br> I plan to dig in to backend development a bit more to gain a better breadth of understanding.
+- 💡 Short term plans:  <br> I am now actively looking for a job.
+Know of any good opportunities?
+Feel free to message [me](https://linkedin.com/in/logan-vincent)!
- I am enthusiastic to learn how to manage the storage and flow of data better

-- ❓ Do you have a question to ask me or knowledge to impart?
-I genuinely invite you to reach out so we can chat!
+- 💡 Interests:  <br> I am fascinated by many things but especially science.
+In particular I enjoy learning about physics, engineering, computer science and mathematics.
+I love to be outdoors and often go hiking, camping, running, swimming, snowboarding/skiing, snowshoeing, exploring or just relaxing outside with my wife and our two dogs.
+I love working with my hands and building/fixing things.
+I have also been intrigued by human health & physiology since my first class in highschool.

+- Values: <br>
+  - I am a proponent of living a healthy lifestyle and do my my best to support the mental health of family, friends, coworkers, acquaintances or anyone else in need.
+  - I believe all people are equally valid and should be treated with fairness, respect and acceptance of who they are.
+Seeking to understand and support each individual and their differences provides an opportunity for humanity to increase our capabilities and become stronger, smarter, healthier and more effective.
-- 💡 Useful Info About Me:  <br> I am fascinated by many things but especially physics, engineering, computer science and mathematics.
-I have been intrigued by human health & physiology since my first class in highschool.
-I am a proponent of supporting the mental health of family, friends and coworkers.
-I am a strong believer (and have yet to be swayed from the belief) that there is something valuable to learn from every individual I interact with.
-This is true regardless of their personal orientation, skill level, attitude or how social, cheerful, wary, bitter, angry, jaded, nasty, uncooperative or negative that person may seem.
+  - I am a strong believer (and have yet to be swayed from the belief) that there is something valuable to learn from every individual I interact with.
+This is true regardless of personal orientation, skill level, status, attitude or how intelligent, social, cheerful, wary, bitter, angry, jaded, nasty, uncooperative or negative that person may seem.

-- 🍿 Unnecessary Fact About Me:  <br> My music collection is pretty diverse.
-When playing on shuffle I frequently get the question, "What are we listening to right now?"
+- My Non-Development Projects In the Works:  <br>
+  - Building my own speakers.
+  - Creating custom home automation using Raspberry Pi.
+  - Finishing my house basement and a bathroom remodel.

 <br/>